Skip to content

 iio.imwrite('krunal.gif', main_images, duration=500, loop=0)

-And it will give us the output without returning any error because we are modifying the size of the images.
-If you feed the same-sized images then it will work fine but if it is not then it will give you an error.
+And it will provide us with the output without returning any errors because we are modifying the image size.
+If you feed the same-sized photos, then it will work fine, but if it is no,t then it will give you an error.

 Share on: